anirudhtomer/Plot_JS_Benchmarking/README.md

 #### To measure the time taken for a code block use the following.####
 ```
+//The first parameter can be any name that you would like to give to your code block.
 codePerformance.markStartTime("Json Parsing Time");

 /*Assume code of json parsing here*/